Distributed Distance Sensitivity Oracles: Preliminaries

-In the CONGEST model~\cite{peleg2000distributed}, a communication network is represented by a graph $G=(V,E)$ where nodes model processors and edges model bounded-bandwidth communication links between processors.
-Each node has a unique identifier in $\{0, 1, \dots n-1\}$ where $n = |V|$, and each node only knows the identifiers of itself and its neighbors in the network.
+In the CONGEST model~\cite{Peleg2000book}, a communication network is represented by a graph $G=(V,E)$ where nodes model processors and edges model bounded-bandwidth communication links between processors.
+Each node has a unique identifier in $\{0, 1, \dots n-1\}$ where $n = |V|$.
+Initially, each node only knows the identifiers of itself and its neighbors in the network.
 Each node has infinite computational power.
 The nodes perform computation in synchronous rounds, where each node can send a message of up to $\Theta(\log n)$ bits to each neighbor and can receive the messages sent to it by its neighbors.
 The complexity of an algorithm is measured by the number of rounds until the algorithm terminates.

 We mainly consider directed weighted graphs $G$ in this paper, where each edge has an integer weight known to the vertices incident to the edge.
-Following the convention for CONGEST algorithms~\cite{nanongkai2014approx,CaoFR23}, the communication links are always bi-directional and unweighted.
+Following the convention for CONGEST algorithms~\cite{Nanongkai14,CaoF23parallel}, the communication links are always bi-directional and unweighted.
+The undirected diameter of the network, which we denote by $D$, is an important parameter in the CONGEST model.

-\subsubsection{Notation and Terminology}
+\subsection{Notation and Terminology}

-We will deal primarily with directed weighted graphs $G=(V,E)$.
+We will deal primarily with a directed weighted graph $G=(V,E)$.
 Let $|V|=n$.
-Each edge $(s,t) \in E$ (for $s,t \in V$) can have non-negative integer weight $w(s,t)$, where $W = poly(n)$.
-We denote the shortest path distance from $s$ to $t$ by $d(s,t)$, and a shortest path from $s$ to $t$ by $P_{st}$.
-The undirected diameter of $G$, denoted $D$, is the maximum shortest path distance between two vertices in the underlying undirected unweighted graph of $G$.
+Each edge $(x,y) \in E$ (for $x,y \in V$) has a non-negative integer weight $w(x,y) \le W$, with the maximum weight $W$ bounded by a polynomial in $n$.
+We denote the shortest path distance from $x$ to $y$ by $d(x,y)$, and a shortest path from $x$ to $y$ by $P_{xy}$.
 We use $G^r=(V,E^r)$ to denote the reversed graph of $G$, where each edge is oriented in the opposite direction.
+The undirected diameter $D$ of $G$ (and $G^r$), is the maximum shortest path distance between two vertices in the underlying undirected unweighted graph of $G$.